AppleJuiceSnake/DollopOS/README.md

 Various settings can be changed by changing the contents of the .ini files in the settings folder.

-To shut down safely, use the "x button" that is in the actual pygame window, don't close the window
+To shut down safely, use the shutdown icon that is in the actual pygame window, don't just close the window

 # Other Information